milkthemarket/matrixweb/README.md

-# TradePilot Trading Dashboard
+# MILK Trading Dashboard

-This is a NextJS-based trading dashboard application, "TradePilot", built with Firebase Studio.
+This is a NextJS-based trading dashboard application, "MILK" (Market Insight, Liquidity & Knowledge), built with Firebase Studio.

 ## Features